 Spitting up is a rite of passage for many babies.
 Here's what's behind spitting up — and when it might signal a more serious problem.By Mayo Clinic Staff

 You've just fed your baby breast milk or formula only to watch him or her spit up what seems like all of it.
 Is this normal?
 Find out the possible causes of spitting up, and what you can do about it.

 Spitting up is common in healthy babies.
-About half of all babies during their first three months experience their stomach contents coming back up into the esophagus, a condition known as gastroesophageal reflux, infant reflux or infant acid reflux.
+During their first three months, about half of all babies experience their stomach contents coming back up into the esophagus, a condition known as gastroesophageal reflux, infant reflux or infant acid reflux.

 Spitting up is the easy flow of a baby's stomach contents through his or her mouth, possibly with a burp.
 Vomiting occurs when the flow is forceful — shooting out inches rather than dribbling from the mouth.

 Normal spitting up doesn't interfere with a baby's well-being.
 As long as your baby seems comfortable and is eating well and gaining weight, there's little cause for concern.
 If your baby is gaining weight, then he or she isn't being harmed by the calories lost through spitting up.

 Keep in mind that it's easy to overestimate the amount your baby has spit up based on the size of a spit-up stain.

 Most babies stop spitting up by age 12 months.